Expansion of balancing lake and protective measures for De Onlanden

 What will happen in the near future and in the long term?

-Now that the administrators have decided that the additional water storage facility will be located in De Onlanden, the province of Drenthe can initiate the environmental impact assessment (EIA) and the project decision.
+Now that the authorities have decided that the additional balancing space will be located in De Onlanden balancing lake, the province of Drenthe can initiate the environmental impact assessment (EIA) and the project decision.
 The local community will be involved in the project at various stages.
 Further information about the project, the procedures, and opportunities for contact with the local community will be posted on the website.
 In the longer term, the parties are looking for more integrated solutions for the entire stream valley.
-They are examining how the water storage task can be combined with already planned nature developments in the lower reaches of the Peizerdiep and in the upper reaches in the Fochteloërveen.
-Prolander is working on behalf of the province of Drenthe in both areas to implement the Natural Countryside program.
+They are examining how the balancing task can be combined with nature developments in the lower course of the Peizerdiep and in the upper course in the Fochteloërveen that were already planned.
+Prolander is working on behalf of the Drenthe provincial executive in both areas to implement the Natural Countryside program.

 Questions?